 Please join us for our upcoming ISGMH Affiliate Showcase featuring faculty members Frank J. Palella Jr. and Nanette Benbow.

 The talk will be held from 12:00 – 1:30pm (CT) on Tuesday, January 21 in the Stonewall Conference Room at 625 N Michigan Avenue, Suite 1400, Chicago IL.
 Lunch will be provided.
+The talk will be livestreamed via BlueJeans.

 About the speakers: